awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/recommendation-suppression.md

 The following examples describe scenarios in which you might want to use an `aws-codeguru-reviewer.yml` file to exclude files or directories\.
 + Your repository contains directories that should not be included in a code review, such as `test`, `generated`, or `module` directories\.
-+ Your repository is a large open\-source repository and you do not want files about a feature or product inside the repository to be analyzed\.
++ Your repository is a large open\-source repository and you don't want files about a feature or product inside the repository to be analyzed\.

 **Topics**
 + [Structure of the aws\-codeguru\-reviewer\.yml file](#structure-configure-file)